 Skill: Computational Problem Solving

-The student, for example, might ask the question, "What will happen if I have to represent a sequence with a repeating and growing pattern?"
-In order to solve this problem, the student will need to use one loop to represent the repeating pattern of the sequence and a second loop to represent the growing element.
+The student, for example, may ask the question, "What will happen if I want to represent a repeating and a growing pattern?"
+To solve this problem, the student will need to use one loop to represent the repeating element of the pattern and a second loop to represent the growing element.

 Example